AmitKumarMahapatra/development/pkm/0100/wip/algorithm/algorithm_analysis/algorithm_analysis.md

 ![Example 14 - Case A](./images/Example%2014/Case%20A.jpg)

 #### Exam Tricks
 -   Going forward, if any **DECREASING GP SERIES** comes in, just take it as constant and proceed.
 No need to calculate,
 -   Time complexity means loops only.
 In the exam they will give a big program with no recursion and loops, and will ask for time complexity.
 This kind of trick they might use.

 ##### Case B
 ![Example 14 - Case B](./images/Example%2014/Case%20B.jpg)

+## Keynotes